All Episodes

 He intends to wipe Israel off the map.

-How in the world can somebody say he found it unbelievable and shocking that Iran would host uh a conference trying to prove the Holocaust didn't happen?
+How in the world can somebody say he found it unbelievable and shocking that Iran would host a conference trying to prove the Holocaust didn't happen?

-The Bush administration weighed on on this.
+The Bush administration weighed on in this.

 Bush administration condemned Iran today for convening a conference of people who deny the Holocaust happened, calling the move an affront to the entire civilized world.